Introduction to Computing Sciences – CSIS 110

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 The student will post 1 thread of at least 300 words.
 The student must then post 2 replies of at least 200 words.
-For each thread, students must support their assertions with at least 1 scholarly citation in APA format.
+For each thread, the student must support his/her assertions with at least 1 scholarly citation in APA format.
 Any sources cited must have been published within the last five years.
 Acceptable sources include journal articles, the textbook, the Bible, and other peer-reviewed articles.

 The student will review the assigned articles using the provided template.
 This template includes the bibliographic reference, article objectives and summary, the student’s critique of the article, and any questions engendered by reading the article.

-These assignments align with CIL 1, 2
+These assignments align with CIL 1, 2.

 The student will complete labs associated with the course material.
 Each lab will have specific instructions for tasks and deliverables.

-These assignments align with the following FSLOs: CIL 1 and 3
+These assignments align with the following FSLOs: CIL 1 and 3.

 Lab Assignments (4)